 To further understand the mechanism of ad positioning, one must familiarise himself with Keyword search tools, terms such as Search Engine Optimisation (SEO) and Cost Per Click (CPC).

-Moreover, CPC affect the return on investment (ROI); it helps advertisers determine the level of quality they’re getting as well as running it opposed the cost.
+Moreover, CPC affects the return on investment (ROI).
+It helps advertisers determine the level of quality they’re getting as well.
 Typically, the correct utilisation of CPC can help get inexpensive and valuable results which improve reach and increases sales.